 Podcasts are a great way to get your message out there and connect with potential clients.

 Podcasts are becoming more popular, and it is important to network and create relationships to have the opportunity to guest on one.
 Look for accounting-related or your target market niche-related podcasts and connect with the host to discuss possible guest opportunities.
-However, with a bit of equipment and some time, you could start your own podcast.
+However, with a bit of equipment and some time, you could start your own personal or even a corporate podcast.

 Being a guest on a podcast usually allows you to educate a new audience on accounting or share your unique perspective on happenings in the industry.
 You also typically have some time to showcase your business, who you serve, and how people can contact you.